Udaramalinda/Parallel-and-Concurrent-Programming-Labs/Lab-2/README.md

 ```

 Note that the makefile uses the default parameters of (for convenience with quick trial runs):
-- 101 passengers
+- 300 passengers
-- bus capacity of 10
+- bus capacity of 50
 - passenger arrival mean time interval of 0.2
-- bus arrival mean time interval of 2.0
+- bus arrival mean time interval of 5.0

 To change these parameters, you can modify the Makefile.

+The simulation output will be displayed "output.java.txt" file. in the directory.

 ## Running the Python Simulation